Santorini In 2 Days: Itinerary, Highlights & Tips

 You will sail along the red beach and the white beach and then you will get a chance to admire the caldera of Santorini.
 You get to swim in the Hot Springs and see Santorini from the level of the sea.

 That’s all!
 Anything we missed?
-What did you like in Santorini?
 Let us know!